MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-Create-Resource.md

 <!-- markdownlint-disable MD041 -->

-To get started using OpenAI in your applications, you need to create an Azure OpenAI Service and deploy a model that can be used to perform tasks such as converting natural language to SQL, generating email/SMS message content, and more.
+To get started using Azure OpenAI in your applications, you need to create an Azure OpenAI Service and deploy a model that can be used to perform tasks such as converting natural language to SQL, generating email/SMS message content, and more.

 In this exercise you will: